 |Movement Controls||Old||New 1||New 2|

-Nevertheless, these differ according to individual, and even more unique key layouts might also exist for left-handed players out there.
+Nevertheless, these differ according to individual, and even more unique key layouts might exist for left-handed players out there.
 There is no single rule for how key mappings should work for lefty gamers, so everyone is free to create their own.

 Here’s an example of how Fortnite left-handed player, SAYGOzi, sets up his personal key bindings: